 Make an adjustment: This is when we don’t feel our plan is totally wrong, but it needs altering to fit our new circumstances.
 Nothing is lost in this process – just be realistic and make new choices.
 No failures - just learnings.

 Take a step back: Sometimes we need to retrace our steps, in order to move forward again.
-While it might feel disappointing, in the process you might learn something to help you, by reviewing our experience; and still feel it is a positive, not a backwards step.
+While it might feel disappointing, in the process we might learn something to help us, by reviewing our experience; and still feel it is a positive, not a backwards step.

 7. Make time to reflect and re-evaluate